 Courtesy of The Hotel Windsor / Hotels.com

 Overlooking Fitzroy Gardens and a stone’s throw from the imposing Parliament House, the Park Hyatt Melbourne offers stately opulence, made evident from the moment visitors arrive via its grand, tree-lined entrance and step into the palatial lobby.
 The hotel’s 240 rooms are spacious and include walk-in wardrobes.
 There’s an indoor pool and a day spa, but with the trendy neighbourhood hotspots of Collingwood, Fitzroy and Chinatown all within walking distance, you may not be staying indoors much.

 For Australian hospitality with a French twist, check into the Sofitel Melbourne on Collins.
-Fittingly, it is located at the ‘Paris end’ of Collins Street, with the city’s most expensive boutiques on its doorstep.
+Fittingly, it is located at the Paris end of Collins Street, with the city’s most expensive boutiques on its doorstep.
 After shopping, retire to one of the 363 rooms, which are decorated in soothing hues and feature Bose sound systems.
-Alternatively, take the elevator up to the 35th floor for dinner at the No35 restaurant, or partake of a nightcap at Atrium Bar on 35.
+Alternatively, take the elevator up to the 35th floor for dinner at the No35 restaurant, or a nightcap at Atrium Bar on 35.

 Not only is the QT Melbourne home to one of the city’s best rooftop bars, Rooftop at QT, it also offers 188 stylish rooms decorated with a playful touch.
 The design is modern and eclectic with a focus on industrial fittings and colourful furnishings, but the hotel doesn’t skimp on luxury.
-Rooms are kitted out with gel foam mattresses and Kevin Murphy amenities, and come with free in-house movies and gym access.
+Rooms are kitted out with gel foam mattresses and Kevin Murphy amenities, and even come with free in-house movies and gym access.
 There is also a restaurant, Pascale Bar and Grill, and an upmarket Japanese knife shop, Tanto, on-site.

 Luxury-level design with a dash of kitsch defines the Adelphi, a 34-room boutique hotel in the heart of Melbourne.
 Candy jars and stools that look like liquorice are just some of the quirkier features incorporated into its playful interior, and each room has a personal coffee station to make getting up in the morning easier.
-The Adelphi is located on Flinders Lane, dangerously close to some of Melbourne’s best restaurants and bars; also worthy of a mention is dessert haven the Om Nom Kitchen, located inside the building.
+The Adelphi is located on Flinders Lane, dangerously close to some of Melbourne’s best restaurants and bars.
+Also worthy of a mention is dessert haven, the Om Nom Kitchen, located inside the building.
 If it all gets too much, you can always retreat to the cantilevered rooftop pool.

-The Crown Entertainment Complex, comprising a casino, nightclubs and eateries, is one of Melbourne’s flashiest playgrounds – and its extravagant Crown Towers hotel is a masterclass in luxury design.
+The Crown Entertainment Complex, comprising a casino, nightclubs and eateries, is one of Melbourne’s flashiest playgrounds – and its extravagant Crown Towers hotel is a classic in luxury design.
 The rooms are lavishly decorated and feature floor-to-ceiling windows for drinking in the views, but the real draw here is the facilities: the hotel has a heated pool, day spa and multiple restaurants, including the fine-dining destinations Nobu and Dinner by Heston Blumenthal.

 Located on the waterfront at South Wharf, an area brimming with discount shopping and dining options, is the Pan Pacific Melbourne – a sleek, elegant hotel that overlooks a string of refurbished 19th-century cargo sheds housing buzzy eateries and bars.
 Its 396 rooms boast views across the river and the city skyline, and the hotel is adjacent to the Melbourne Convention Exhibition Centre, home to various concerts, trade shows and conferences.

-Nestled in the lively neighbourhood of Prahran is a 118-room homage to the late contemporary Australian artist Adam Cullen.
+In the lively neighbourhood of Prahran is a 118-room homage to the late contemporary Australian artist, Adam Cullen.
 His signature aesthetic inspired the hotel’s suites, which run the gamut from studio to penthouse and are decorated with artworks.
 The rooms feature kitchenette facilities, and for those who feel like cooking, there’s no better place to stock up on supplies than the bustling Prahran Market, located just across the street.
 There are two on-site restaurants, and Smart cars are available for hire on an hourly or daily basis.